 I’m here to empower others.

-When I was 21 I was diagnosed with Type 1 diabetes, and suddenly my well-planned life took a very unexpected turn.
+When I was 21 I was diagnosed with type 1 diabetes, and suddenly my well-planned life took a very unexpected turn.
 After almost 30 years with the condition, I’ve realised two important things.
-The first is that I’m an expert on living with Type 1 Diabetes.
+The first is that I’m an expert on living with type 1 diabetes.
 I want to share my type 1 diabetes advice.
 The second is that I can help other people by sharing my experiences, laying out what I’ve learnt, and maybe most importantly, by showing that a life lived to the full is well within reach.
-This led to me writing a type 1 diabetes book.
+This led to me writing about type 1 diabetes.

 Life has plenty of challenges in it without having a medical condition that requires 24/7 attention layered on top of it.
 I’ve felt weighed down, frustrated, and impeded by it many, many times.
 Added to that, there’s the sense that people don’t truly understand what it feels like to be diabetic, which has made me feel isolated at times.

-However, the upsides of my life have far outweighed the difficulties being Type 1, and overall, my life has been full and very much enjoyed.
+However, the upsides of my life have far outweighed the difficulties being Type 1, and I'm lucky to have had a full life that I've really enjoyed.

-My story starts at university, and covers work, marriage, divorce, and a new direction in my twenties.
+My type 1 diabetic story starts at university, and covers work, marriage, divorce, and a new direction in my twenties.
 In my thirties I backpack around Asia and Australia, settle in London, and have babies while juggling work.
-In my forties there’s a family crisis to deal with, my own growing family, and an intensely busy life all round.
+In my forties there’s upheaval in the wider family, my own growing family, and an intensely busy life all round.

 Sarah was born in Zambia, and spent her childhood there and in the Middle-East.
 Her family then returned home, to Cornwall, where Sarah lived out her teen years.